-The company is pleased to present it’s first gender pay gap report in 2019, for the relevant period ending with the ‘snapshot date’ 5th April 2018.
+The company presents its fourth gender pay gap report in 2023, for the relevant period ending with the ‘snapshot date’ 5th April 2022.